Few-Shot Segmentation via Cycle-Consistent Transformer: Conclusion

 \section{Conclusion}

 In this paper, we design a CyCTR module to deal with the few-shot segmentation problem.
 Different from previous practices that either adopt semantic-level prototype(s) from support images or only use foreground support features to encode query features, our CyCTR utilizes all pixel-level support features and can effectively eliminate aggregating confusing and harmful support features with the proposed novel cycle-consistency attention.
 We conduct extensive experiments on two popular benchmarks, and our CyCTR outperforms previous state-of-the-art methods by a significant margin.
-We hope this work can motivate researchers to design more effective algorithms to utilize pixel-level support features to advance the future pixel-level few-shot learning research.
+We hope this work can motivate researchers to utilize pixel-level support features to design more effective algorithms to advance the few-shot segmentation research.